Tudat/tudat/tutorials/jsonInterface/keys/rst/Aerodynamics.rst

 .. role:: arrow

 - :jsontype:`string` :jsonkey:`coefficientsType` (optional).
 Possible values: :literal:`"constant"`, :literal:`"tabulated"`.
 Default value: :literal:`"constant"`.
 - :jsontype:`number` :jsonkey:`referenceArea` (optional).
 Reference area with which aerodynamic forces and moments are non-dimensionalized.
 If not specified, it will be retrieved from the body's :jsonkey:`referenceArea` key.
+Note that the reference area has to be defined at least once, either at the body level or in the aerodynamics settings.
+The definition of the reference area is optional only if it has already been defined in the body’s keys
 - :jsontype:`number` :jsonkey:`referenceLength` (mandatory if moment coefficients provided).
 Reference length with which aerodynamic moments are non-dimensionalized.
 - :jsontype:`number` :jsonkey:`lateralReferenceLength` (mandatory if moment coefficients provided).
 Lateral reference length with which aerodynamic moments are non-dimensionalized.
 - :jsontype:`number` :jsonkey:`momentReferencePoint` (mandatory if moment coefficients provided).
 Point w.r.t. which the arm of the moment on a vehicle panel is determined.